 Hummus is a brilliant snack - high in protein and low GI, it will satisfy hunger pangs and give you long-burn energy.
 Sure you can buy it in any supermarket, but it’s best made fresh.
 Into a food processor, chuck in a 425g can of drained chickpeas, the juice of a large lemon, ¼ cup tahini, a small clove of crushed garlic, 2 tablespoons of olive oil, 2 tablespoons chilled water and a pinch of salt.
 Process until smooth and serve with your favourite vege sticks (carrot, celery, cucumber etc).
 Hummus also works well as a butter substitute on sandwiches with salad or sliced meats such as chicken or ham.

 Do you have favourite healthy snacks you’d like to share?
-We’d love to hear from you - leave your comments below.
+We’d love to hear from you - reach out on instagram or Facebook.